Max Rady College of Medicine

 Definition:

 Tuberculosis (TB) is a disease that is acquired through an infection from a bacterium called Mycobacterium tuberculosis.
 TB is highly contagious: it is spread through the air by individuals with infected lungs or throats when they cough, sneeze, or talk.
-An individual with a spreading TB disease will become sick; and if left untreated, the individual may die.
+(Martens et al., 2010).

 Related concepts